 Copy of recent utility bill

 Photos of the electric meter and its surroundings

 Photos of the circuit breaker box, including the close up of the manufacturer’s label and the main breaker

 Some photos of the garage itself

 HOA’s name (if applicable)

 The whole process is done online, no interaction with any human being.
 However, if anyone from Tesla is ever to read this, I have one feedback: it would be nice to have a checklist of all the pictures that you are expecting the homeowner to take, so we can avoid doing an Easter egg hunt.
 In some fairness, you suggested completing this process using a mobile phone – now I know why.

+I received a notification from Tesla that my initial layout is complete and to go to their website to review it.
+Tesla uses an online tool to streamline the process of designing the system for each individual customer.
+I believe that they use data from Google (Project Sunroof?) to aid their design process.
 The layout includes the visual representation of how the panels will be distributed on the roof, plus some technical specifications related to the type of solar panels, inverter, as well as a description of what Tesla Powerwall is about.
 Once you acknowledge the layout, you are asked to provide a digital signature to get the process started.
 You are also asked to:

 Provide a copy of the declaration page of your homeowner’s insurance policy

 Acknowledge and digitally sign that you are responsible for liaising with HOA to get any necessary approvals (so much for the hope that Tesla will do it on my behalf)